Market Analysts see Wendy's Co [WEN] falling to $21. Time to buy?

 Barclays have made an estimate for Wendy’s Co shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on January 03, 2024.

-Wendy’s Co [WEN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.42.
-With this latest performance, WEN shares dropped by -4.74% in over the last four-week period, additionally sinking by -11.18% over the last 6 months – not to mention a drop of -14.09% in the past year of trading.
+Wendy’s Co [WEN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.25.
+With this latest performance, WEN shares gained by 2.04% in over the last four-week period, additionally sinking by -9.25% over the last 6 months – not to mention a drop of -12.54% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Wendy’s Co [WEN] shares currently have an operating margin of +15.75 and a Gross Margin at +27.91.
 Wendy’s Co’s Net Margin is presently recorded at +8.46.